NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 :warning: RST files are human-readable text files.
-Some programs will parse `.rst` files with `rst2html`, which cannot interpret some of Sphinx's directives such as `..code-block::`.
+Some programs will parse `.rst` files with `rst2html`, which cannot interpret some of Sphinx's directives such as `.. code-block::`.
 Such readers, e.g., the GitHub platform, will not display all content.

 When you need to read HTML builds of the documentation, best practice is to